covcom/205CDE/03 Introduction to HTML5/README.md

 ## Basic HTML5 markup

 HTML is the language for describing the structure and content of a web page.
-In this task you learn to create a HTML5 document with basic markup.
+In this task, you learn to create an HTML5 document with basic markup.

 ### Hello HTML

 In C9, create a new document through File ==> New From Template ==> HTML file.
 The file will automatically open in the editor.
-Move you cursor into the editting area and press `ctrl` + `s` to save the file.
+Move you cursor into the editing area and press `ctrl` + `s` to save the file.
 Name it *computers80.html*, leave other default settings unchanged.

 The resulting HTML5 document contains the definition of an empty web page.
 First, pay attention to the overall structure of the web page defined in the document.
 There is a correspondence between a file and a web page.
 Each static web page corresponds to one HTML5 file.